 In our last blog, we talked about soil types affecting the availability and uptake of plant nutrients.
 Sandy soils , which drain quickly, may not have sufficient N, P and K due to leaching, as the water rapidly leaves a sand area.
 Over the years rains can remove a lot of nutrients from a porous area to the garden.
 Regular watering is needed to establish new trees and may move materials away also, from sandy planting mix.
 If you could see a cross section of the soil draining, the water you are applying moves rapidly out of the sand in a more pointed, dagger like profile.

 Picking out a live Christmas tree has become a tradition for many families.
 Oh the fun in walking amongst the trees to find just the right one to fit the space and have the perfect shape.
 Getting the tree home and to stand up right in the stand without falling over well, that can be … Continue reading Eco-Friendly Christmas Trees

-The largest evergreens for Living Fence privacy screening that we grow and are able to transplant from our fields, are 15 foot tall Thuja Green Giant Arborvitaes.
-For almost 40 years we have successfully planted large green giants privacy screens throughout the Baltimore/Washington area.
-Our green giants trees are grown from rooted cuttings at Pryor's Nursery … Continue reading How Tall Are The Evergreen Trees That We Grow Locally For Living Fence Privacy Screening?
+The largest evergreen trees for privacy screening that we grow and transplant, are 15 feet tall Thuja Green Giant Arborvitaes.
+For almost 40 years we have successfully planted large green giant privacy screens throughout the Baltimore/Washington area.
+Our green giant trees are grown from rooted cuttings at Pryor's Nursery in Damascus, Maryland.
+On our website we … Continue reading How Tall Are The Evergreen Trees We Grow Locally?

-Why do I like the Nellie Stevens Holly ...let me count the ways.
 The Nellie Stevens is denser than most upright pyramidal hollies.
 It responds well to pruning, creating additional lateral tip buds at each pruning cut.
 Nellie Stevens hollies tolerate wet feet well.
 At our evergreen tree farm in Damascus, Maryland, the clay soils are often super saturated through the winter but the Nellie Stevens holly is able to grow in these conditions.

 Today we also use holly trees to create beautiful living fences for year round privacy screening.
 The holly trees can be trimmed a bit during the holiday season so you can make your own wreath or kissing ball.
 Or, you can go eco friendly by using a live holly tree as your holiday tree, then plant it in your yard afterwards.